ed-o-saurus/PLHaskell/README.md

 #### Install

 You must be `root` to install the extension.
-As root, run `install.sh` from the root directory.
+As root, run `make install`.

 In each database that you wish to have the extension, run the SQL command `CREATE EXTENSION plhaskell;`.

+#### Uninstall

+As root, run `make uninstall`.

 ### Security Enhanced Linux

 Systems that use Security Enhanced Linux (SELinux) may encounter problems running the extension.
-This is manifest as the ability to create functions and the inability to call them.
+This manifests as the ability to create functions and the inability to call them.
 Appropriate policies must be implemented.
-Accomplishing this is beyond the scope of this document.
+Full details are beyond the scope of this document.

-#### Uninstall

-As root, run `uninstall.sh`.
+A policy file designed to accommodate Red Hat based systems can be built by running `make SELINUX=1`.
+Upon installation, this file is saved to `/usr/share/selinux/packages/plhaskell.pp`.
+It is the user's responsibility to install the policy.

 ### Testing